-20 Nov WSU Tri-Cities, Pullman teams take top honors at intercollegiate wine business competition
+20 Nov WSU Tri-Cities team takes top honors at intercollegiate wine business competition

 By Maegan Murray, WSU Tri-Cities